Bomb threats in swing states disrupt a mostly smooth Election Day

 The bomb threats in parts of Arizona, Georgia and Pennsylvania on Tuesday turned out to be hoaxes, but they forced some polling places to evacuate and extend hours, and delayed the counting of some ballots.

 The threats were reported throughout the day at polling locations in three metro Atlanta counties, all with large numbers of Democratic voters, and into the evening at Pennsylvania polling places and election offices where ballots were being counted.
-Bomb threats also were reported at several voting locations in three Arizona counties, according to the secretary of state's office.
+Bomb threats also were reported in Arizona, Michigan and Wisconsin, according to state election officials.

+Pennsylvania Gov. Josh Shapiro said in an evening news conference that the hoaxes posed no danger to the public — or to the election.

 Neither Shapiro nor Pennsylvania State Police gave details about who might be behind the hoaxes.